Table of Contents

 Eating and drinking are more dangerous than you think and are one of the leading causes of distracted driving accidents.
 According to the NHTSA, in 2018, 8% of fatal car accidents and 15% of injury crashes were due to distracted driving, and eating and drinking are also recognized as driving distractions.
 Is it, however, common to consume food and beverages while driving?

-A huge part of American culture is the fast-food drive-thru, spreading all across the country.
+A huge part of American culture is the fast-food drive-thru, which is spreading all across the country.
 Think about it.
 Many of us purchase coffee in the morning and sip on it while driving to work.
 Some of us even grab a quick bite on the way to eat to save time on breakfast at home.
 Eating and drinking behind the wheel are more common than we realize.

 The right way to drive is to have both hands on the wheel, but if you’re eating, that’s not possible.
 Unwrapping fast food items, spreading the sauce and condiments on them, and then consuming them while driving a car can lead to a serious accident.